BestPractice: Primary care panel reports for Saskatchewan physicians

 How can physicans get their primary care panel reports?

-Saskatchewan family physicians can sign up here to be notified when the reports will be available.
+Saskatchewan family physicians can sign up here to be notified when reports are available.